I am a performance maker and collaborator based in South London, working in both Performing Arts and Participatory Arts sectors.

 I have a particular interest in developing ‘open code’ models for creative arts projects that seek to benefit disadvantaged individuals and compromised communities.
 These models are designed to be ethical, professional, artistically ambitions and relevant to people’s lives.

-Radio Lukullus, the brain child of Julian M. Grünthal and me, a new theatre piece for Freilichtspiele Theatre, Chur, Switzerland, inspired by the production of an anti-war radio play by Brecht in 1940 and featuring a large mixed cast of professionals and community members, has enjoyed a wonderfully rewarding run.
+In 2018, Radio Lukullus, the brain child of Julian M. Grünthal and me, a new theatre piece for Freilichtspiele Theatre, Chur, Switzerland, inspired by the production of an anti-war radio play by Brecht in 1940 and featuring a large mixed cast of professionals and community members, enjoyed a wonderfully rewarding run.

 For my work in the arts sector, I have received a number of awards and grants over the years, including: